 This year more than ever graduates will need to rely on their soft skills to stand out to employers.

-With a global pandemic going on, we know it's been a challenge for students and graduates to access work experience.
+With a global pandemic (still) going on, we know it's been a challenge for students and graduates to access work experience.
 Placements were cancelled or delayed, lots of graduate recruitment plans were put on-hold and part-time work was even more competitive to secure than usual.
-In some cases, even volunteering wasn't an option because of social distancing measures.
+In some cases, even volunteering hasn't been an option because of social distancing measures.

 Without being able to add experience like this to your CV, how are are you meant to stand out to employers who often place a high priority on your previous experience?